turingschool/backend-curriculum-site/module1/projects/connect_four.md

 XOOXOOX
 ```

-For Iteration 1, students should have:

-* A program that will print out a welcome message and an empty board.
+For Iteration 1, students should have a program that will print out a welcome message and an empty board.
-* A board class that can hold the state of the board at any given time.
-* The board class should initialize with an empty board.

 ### Iteration 2: Placing Pieces